mesosphere/dcos-docs-site/pages/1.13/security/ent/tls-ssl/exhibitor/index.md

 Exhibitor and Master Admin Router must be restarted on all nodes.
 After all files have been copied, run the following commands on **all** master nodes.

-<p class="message--warning"><strong>WARNING: </strong>This will result in a small amount downtime for Zookeeper and Master Admin Router.</p>
+<p class="message--warning"><strong>WARNING: </strong>This will result in a small amount of downtime for Zookeeper and Master Admin Router.</p>

 ```sh
 systemctl restart dcos-exhibitor.service
 systemctl restart dcos-adminrouter.service
 ```

-The systemd unit scripts will detect the presence of the artifacts and set ownership and permissions accordingly.
+The `systemd` unit scripts will detect the presence of the artifacts and set ownership and permissions accordingly.

 ## Deploying a new cluster